Meet our leadership.

 Paul spent most of his summer Saturdays as a child with his grandfather, an avid gardener.
 He remembers how a lone peony or small clump of tulips brought so much pleasure and excitement to his grandfather — and today, he feels the same anticipation and excitement when the tulips pop up at Lakewood in the spring.

-Paul graduated from Anoka Hennepin Technical College in 1982 with a specialty in horticulture, and he’s been working at Lakewood ever since (almost 40 years!).
-Paul’s creations include the harp and garden temple topiaries, stunning new tulip gardens, and the introduction of diverse plant and tree species at Lakewood.
+Paul graduated from Anoka Hennepin Technical College in 1982 with a specialty in horticulture, and he’s been working at Lakewood ever since (more than 40 years!).
+Paul’s creations include the harp and garden temple topiaries, stunning new tulip gardens, and the introduction of more sustainable and diverse plant and tree species at Lakewood.
 He’s also our resident historian – and you’ll learn something new every time you talk with him.

 Director of Marketing & Outreach

 Julia Gillis leads the development of programs that support Lakewood’s vision to make memorialization more relevant, accessible and inviting.
-This includes sharing Lakewood’s landscape and architectural treasures, and also creating meaningful and engaging events, content and experiences for Lakewood’s families and community.
+This includes developing programs that help Lakewood share its landscape, history and artistic treasures, as well as creating meaningful and engaging events, content and experiences for Lakewood’s families and community.

 Julia’s journey with Lakewood began in 1997, when she joined a boutique agency that helped Lakewood with its PR and outreach (the owner of the firm led the creation of Lakewood’s history book in the 1990s).
 She’s worked as an outreach consultant for Lakewood ever since, and Lakewood was her first client when she became an independent consultant in 2004.